Om

 Ocean Moon Yoga & Wellness

-Ocean Moon Yoga offers uplifting & heart centered yoga classes that promote healing, growth & transformation.
+Ocean Moon Yoga & Wellness offers uplifting & heart centered yoga classes that promote healing, growth & transformation.

 All level Yoga classes are held throughout the greater Binghamton, NY area.
 Weekly Yoga classes held at the Shanti House located in Johnson City, NY & at Wellness Centered, Vestal, NY,